-Chiang Mai Sunday Market and Walking Street is not just for the art lovers, but it’s a delightful place for the foodies as well.
+Chiang Mai Sunday Market and Walking Street are not just for the art lovers, but it’s a delightful place for the foodies as well.
 Well, not much of choices for the vegetarian folks except Pad Thai noodles, which is quite good, but plenty to try for the rest.

 Every Sunday, kids from some local schools and colleges give stage performances usually to support a cause or for their funds.
 I came across these lovely girls who were dressed up and waiting to perform.
 A lot of street artists with various musicians also fill the streets, and I came across this girl in the traditional Thai attire playing the instrument adeptly.